-The Botswana passport ranking relative to other global passports is calculated by adding up the number of countries that allow Botswana passport holders to enter without a visa (i.e. visa-free countries) and those that allow Botswana passport holders to enter by obtaining a visa on arrival (i.e. visa-on-arrival countries) or an electronic travel authorization (eTA).
-There are currently a total of 57 Botswana passport visa-free countries, 28 Botswana visa-on-arrival countries, and 2 eTA destinations.
+The Botswana passport ranking relative to other global passports is calculated by adding up the number of countries that allow Botswana passport holders to enter without a visa (i.e. visa-free countries) and those that allow Botswana passport holders to enter by obtaining a visa on arrival (i.e. visa-on-arrival countries) or electronic travel authorization (eTA).
+There are currently a total of 60 Botswana passport visa-free countries, 23 Botswana visa-on-arrival countries, and 3 eTA destinations.

-Separate from these Botswana visa-free countries and visa-on-arrival countries, there are 142 additional destinations which Botswana passport holders either need a physical visa to enter or an eVisa (i.e. visa required countries).
+Separate from these Botswana visa-free countries and visa-on-arrival countries, there are 143 additional destinations in which Botswana passport holders either need a physical visa to enter or an eVisa (i.e. visa required countries).

-The official currency of the country is the Botswana Pula (BWP) with the current exchange rate being BWP 11 to the USD.
-Botswana has an open economy, generating a GDP of approximately $44.3 billion.
+The official currency of the country is the Botswana Pula (BWP) with the current exchange rate being BWP 13.45 to the USD.
+Botswana has an open economy, generating a GDP of approximately $18 billion.
 This makes it the 24th largest economy in Africa.
-It has a per capita income of $18,654.
-The main GDP contributing sectors are services and agriculture.
+It has a per capita income of $7,348.
+The main GDP-contributing sectors are services and agriculture.
 Botswana’s economy relies heavily on mining.
 The largest output diamond mine in the world called Orapa, is located in Botswana.

 The Republic of Botswana is an exciting destination offering several attractions.
 It is known for its vast wildlife and safari tours in various national parks.
-Some of the major destinations are the world-famous Okavango Delta, the Moremi Game Reserve, Kasane and Francistown.
-The majority of the 270,000 yearly tourism visitors is originating from the neighboring African countries, the United States and Europe.
-Botswana has ranked 88 out of 141 by the World Economic forum for Travel and Tourism Competitiveness.
+Some of the major destinations are the world-famous Okavango Delta, the Moremi Game Reserve, Kasane, and Francistown.
+The majority of the 270,000 yearly tourism visitors originate from the neighboring African countries, the United States, and Europe.
+Botswana has ranked 88 out of 141 by the World Economic Forum for Travel and Tourism Competitiveness.